Ahmedhamed77/Social_Media_Page/README.md

 ## Overview

-- Here, I create a sample responsive page , almost like a Social media layout.
+- Here, I create a web page that fetchs a list of data from an API and search over this data with js.

 ### Built With